PolyArch/cs259/index.md

 * TA: Vidushi Dadu
 * TA Office Hours: Fri 10:30am-12:30pm (Room 3256S-A, Boelter)

+* Note: Office hours on Wed.
+Oct.
+10th/17th are from 10:00am to 11:00am instead.

 ### Description

 Computer architecture is the glue that binds the worlds of hardware and